FarmDyn/documentation/docs/FarmDynDocumentation/ModelDescription/BuildingsAndMachines/machinery.md

  op_machType("circHarrowSow","sowMachine
 ```

-????
-For more details see Appendix A2.

-The performance of field operations involves labour and diesel requirements, variable and fixed machinery costs.
+The performance of field operations involves labour and diesel requirements as well as variable and fixed machinery costs.
 An extraction is shown in the following:

 [embedmd]:# (N:/em/work1/Pahmeyer/FarmDyn/FarmDynDoku/FarmDyn_Docu/dat/cropop_de.gms GAMS /table\sop_attr/ /0\.18/)